FreeBSD-Starter-Kit/imagewriter/README.md

 ![Initial screen](images/ImageWriter-1.png)

-Enter the path to the ISO or IMG file.
-Be sure in include the name of the file.
+Enter the path and name of the ISO or IMG file.

 Enter the USB device name.

 ![Enter path to ISO image](images/ImageWriter-2.png)